farhan5248/sheepdogblog/_posts/2025-07-24-creating-pull-in-your-factory.md

 1. If you get an empty bin, use the information to fill the bin.
 2. If you get a card, make what's on the card.

-How many bin you need depends on the replenishment time, how long to get the bin back.
+How many bins you need depends on the replenishment time, how long to get the bin back.
 You need 1 bin per day, if you can fill a bin in half a day, two bins are enough.
-If it takes 2 days to fill the bin, then after two days, you have a day without parts so you need 3 and for safety 4 bins.
+If it takes 2 days to fill the bin, then after two days, you have a day without parts so you need 3 and for safety maybe a 4th bin.
 The equation is replenishment time divided by takt time but don't take the average, take the extreme to be safe.
 Ideally you want to have a long replenishment time divided by short takt time but you don't want to have millions of hinges.
-At some point you will run out and then start fire-fighting with rush orders etc.
+At some point you will run out and then it's OK to start fire-fighting with rush orders etc.

 > **Note:**
 > This is about using [kanban bins (git commits)][9] to manage made to stock.
 > What's the stock here?
-Instead of orders or hinges, I was working with test cases/stories/scenarios.
+Instead of orders or hinges, it was unexecuted test cases/stories/scenarios.
-> Each bin held a set of tests.
+> The goal is to keep the number commits on branches in git close to 1.
 > As explained in the [just in time][8] section, the testers aimed to produce enough test cases for a developer so they could code for at least a day.
 > They had to make enough test cases for the day and even the next day in case something came up and they couldn't work that day etc.
+> No inventory is the goal but with the dev managers and I having different priorities, we needed this buffer as a mitigation.
-> If the developer was moving fast, they'd do overtime and relax the next day.
-This was mitigated with a head-start to create a buffer.
+> If the developer was moving fast, the testers would do overtime and relax the next day.

 # CONWIP